TiraLabra/2021_alkukesa/_en/faq/index.md

 This may even be recommended for some very challenging topics.
 For example in neural network projects, it is typically a good idea to use the ready made linear algebra functions in numpy, even in the final product.
 The standard list/set/dict implementations are typically not practical to replace, so the project should be sufficiently challenging even with these given.

-In either case, this is not recommended unless you are very familiar with python (including resting and code coverage reporting).
+In either case, this is not recommended unless you are very familiar with python (including testing and code coverage reporting).

 Most projects are written in Java.
 You may have to make your code reviews for a project written in an programming language you do not know.
 The feedback you get may be less useful for the corresponding reason.
 You probably won't get for code reviews projects of the same topic as yours.